VCauthon/Summary-Docker/src/docs/6-swarm.md

 2. Join additional managers
 3. Join workers

-The docker engine has the following modes:
+The Docker engine has the following modes:
 - `single-engine mode`: On which it runs regular containers
 - `swarm-mode`: On which can receive orders to execute containers as a swarm

-When a docker engine joins a swarm it enables the `swarm-mode`.
+When a Docker engine joins a swarm it enables the `swarm-mode`.

 Following the high level description defined above we will start creating the first manager of the swarm.
 This action will be done inside the VM that will be the manager (this means that we will have to use the command `multipass shell manager1`) and execute the command `docker swarm init` adding the IP on which the VM that will serve as a manager is reachable.

-> __NOTE__: We can identify the IP of the virtual machine using the command multipass ls and the port it will be `2377` which is the default port from docker to enable swarm communications
+> __NOTE__: We can identify the IP of the virtual machine using the command multipass ls and the port it will be `2377` which is the default port from Docker to enable swarm communications

 To accomplish this we will have to execute the following commands:
 ```bash